Veteran wounded in West Texas train crash plans lawsuit

 He added: “The NTSB’s findings also show, sadly, in this case the truck driver proceeded across the tracks in an unsafe manner despite the flashing red lights, which is no different than running a red light at a street intersection.”

-Event recorders show the train was traveling at 62 mph (100 km), below the 70 mph speed limit, NTSB officials have said.
+Event recorders show the train was traveling at 62 mph, below the 70 mph speed limit, NTSB officials have said.

 A person who answered the phone at Smith Industries said the company had no comment.